christianbammann/Super-Resolution-GAN-for-Retinal-OCT-Image-Classification/README.md

 # Super-Resolution GAN for Retinal OCT Image Classification

-This project aims to classify different sleep states from EEG signal recordings through the use of machine and deep learning models.
+This project aims to enhance binary classification of retinal OCT images by leveraging a Super-Resolution GAN (SRGAN) to generate high-resolution images from low-resolution inputs.

 ---